 Catalyst's Audit Committee generally assists the Board in its oversight of Catalyst's accounting, financial reporting and internal control functions.
-In 2015 the Audit Committee met six (6) times and acted by written consent one (1) time.
+In 2016 the Audit Committee met ten (10) times.
 The Audit Committee has a written charter approved by the Board that is compliant with the standards of NASDAQ.
 Copies of the charter are available on our website at www.catalystbiosciences.com under "Investors - Governance Highlights."
-The responsibilities and activities of the Audit Committee are described in greater detail in the "Audit Committee Report" and include the following:
+The responsibilities and activities of the Audit Committee are described in greater detail in the "Report of the Audit Committee" and include the following:

-- the appointment, compensation, retention and oversight of any independent registered public accounting firm that Catalyst engages to issue an audit report, or to perform other audit, review or attest services, for its financial statements, and evaluating auditor independence; - receiving and reviewing reports of management and the independent registered public accounting firm regarding the annual audit process, as well as the review process for its interim financial statements; - reviewing with management significant accounting issues, policies relating to its financial statements and its cash management program; - discussing with management and the independent registered public accounting firm its exposure to material risks and the adequacy of its risk management activities; - reviewing management's assessment of the effectiveness of, and its independent registered public accounting firm's report on, its internal control over financial reporting; - monitoring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - approving, to the extent required by applicable law or NASDAQ listing standards or by its related person transactions policy, related person transactions; - establishing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters: - · responding to any report of evidence of a material violation of the securities laws or breach of fiduciary duty that it receives; and - preparing the report of the audit committee required by applicable SEC rules to be included in its annual proxy statement.
+- the appointment, compensation, retention and oversight of any independent registered public accounting firm that Catalyst engages to issue an audit report, or to perform other audit, review or attest services, for its financial statements, and evaluating auditor independence; - receiving and reviewing reports of management and the independent registered public accounting firm regarding the annual audit process, as well as the review process for its interim financial statements; - reviewing with management significant accounting issues, policies relating to its financial statements and its cash management program; - discussing with management and the independent registered public accounting firm its exposure to material risks and the adequacy of its risk management activities; - reviewing management's assessment of the effectiveness of, and its independent registered public accounting firm's report on, its internal control over financial reporting; - monitoring the rotation of partners of the independent registered public accounting firm on our engagement team as required by law; - approving, to the extent required by applicable law or NASDAQ listing standards or by its related person transactions policy, related person transactions; - establishing procedures for the receipt, retention and treatment of complaints regarding accounting, internal accounting controls or auditing matters; - responding to any report of evidence of a material violation of the securities laws or breach of fiduciary duty that it receives; and - preparing the report of the audit committee required by applicable SEC rules to be included in its annual proxy statement.

 The Audit Committee currently consists of Mr. Lawlor, who serves as Chairman, Dr. Himawan and Mr. Richard.
 As required by NASDAQ rules, the members of the Audit Committee each qualify as "independent" under special standards established for members of audit committees.
 To qualify as "independent" to serve on the Audit Committee, the NASDAQ rules and the applicable rules of the SEC require that a director does not accept any consulting, advisory, or other compensatory fee from Catalyst, other than for service as a director, or be an affiliated person of the Company.
-The Board has concluded that the current composition of the Audit Committee meets the requirements for independence under the rules and regulations of NASDAQ and of the SEC.
-In accordance with SEC rules, the Audit Committee also includes at least one member who is determined by the Board to meet the qualifications of an "audit committee financial expert."
+The Board has concluded that the current composition of the Audit Committee also includes at least one member who is determined by the Board to meet the qualifications of an "audit committee financial expert."
 Mr. Lawlor and Mr. Richard are the directors who have been determined by the Board to be the audit committee financial experts.
 The designation does not impose upon Mr. Lawlor or Mr. Richard any duties, obligations or liability that are greater than are generally imposed on each of them as members of the Audit Committee and the Board, and each of their designations as an audit committee financial expert pursuant to this SEC requirement does not affect the duties, obligations or liability of any other member of the Audit Committee or the Board.